 However, PE can also be a risky path to more capital.
 PE firms often have goals and focus that differ from other investors, such as VC firms.

 Knowing how to prepare for a potential PE acquisition, what PE firms are looking for, how to negotiate the optimal deal and collaborate with the PE firm post-investment is crucial.
 In this guide, BDO experts give their advice on how you can achieve the best results.

-They are: Iain Henderson, Audit Partner from BDO UK’s technology and media team, Matthias Meyer, Partner, Advisory Services and Corporate Finance, BDO Germany, Paul Morris, Head of Growth Advisory at BDO UK and Aftab Jamil, Partner at BDO USA and leader of BDO’s global technology industry team.
+They are: Iain Henderson, Audit Partner from BDO UK’s technology and media team, Matthias Meyer, Partner, Advisory and Corporate Finance, BDO Germany, Paul Morris, Head of Growth Advisory at BDO UK and Aftab Jamil, Partner at BDO USA and leader of BDO’s global technology industry team.

 Guide for software companies being acquired by private equity